caroleatierney/ParisAdventure-Client/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+If you are cloning this, you need to run: npm install react-input-mask

-I forgot to do this
+I forgot to do this:

 npx tailwindcss build
 npm run build to create the DIST folder